Walk In Clinic Vs Urgent Care

 Urgent care clinics are like walk-in clinics with enhanced capabilities.
 They can treat more serious illnesses and injuries, and are designed to take some of the burden off more expensive hospital emergency care services.
 Extended hours and weekend services are usually available.
 Urgent care clinics are staffed by physicians, can provide x-rays, administer IVs and treat minor and moderately severe trauma for non-life-threatening conditions such as broken bones or deep lacerations.
 If you suspect a heart attack or stroke is involved, or if the trauma is significant (a gunshot wound, for instance), call an ambulance and head for a hospital ER.
 Costs at an Urgent Care Clinic are typically higher than those at a walk-in health clinic.
 As with walk-in clinics, no appointments are available.

-Will Your Health Insurance Pay for Walk-In or Urgent Care Clinic Treatment
+Will Your Health Insurance Pay for Walk In Clinic Vs Urgent Care Treatment